My Shop

 Step 1 - Trace the design onto tissue paper.

-I also sometimes trace parts of the outline as my registration marks so I can line up the design accurately onto the felt.
+I also trace parts of the outline as registration marks so I can line up the design accurately onto the felt.

 Step 2 - Pin the tissue paper to the felt exactly where you want the embroidery to be situated.